 If your bananas aren’t quite brown enough for baking, it’s really easy to help them along.
 Bake the bananas (with their peels ON) on a baking sheet in a 300°F oven for 30 to 40 minutes until the peels are blackened and soft to the touch.

-Let them cool until soft enough to handle and then peel and transfer bananas to a bowl and mash so that they cool more quickly.
+Let them sit until cool enough to handle and then peel and transfer bananas to a bowl and mash so that they cool more quickly.
 Cool completely before using in the banana bread.

 If you want to see photos of this process, go check out my post How to Quickly Ripen Bananas.